All Episodes

 They've got IQs that are sky high.

-Um but in order you if when anybody says we have to get an education, well, you're gonna have to get something before the education uh aspect enters the equation, and that's attitude, and that's you're gonna have to be somewhat optimistic or desirous of wanting to be something or wanting to accomplish something.
+But in order, when anybody says we have to get an education, well, you're going to have to get something before the education aspect enters the equation, and that's attitude.

-Look what you you it finally hit you at age twenty-nine, you went to get your GED.
+Look what you, it finally hit you at age 29.

-But it's what we were talking about earlier, and you just referenced this when you mentioned Jesse Jackson.
+But what we were talking about earlier, and you just referenced this when you mentioned Jesse Jackson.

-Uh and you you um uh you look you don't understand why people can't figure it out.
+And you don't understand why people can't figure it out.

-Uh that the majorities are just not going to let minorities accomplish anything, and they go back and they continue to harp about racism.
+And they go back and they continue to harp about racism.

 If you look at the civil rights movement's role models, they're all aging or dead.